syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/filtering-data.md

 While filtering, you can allow the space in the middle of mention while searching the data in the dataSource by using the [AllowSpaces](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_AllowSpaces) property.
 If the datasource data doesn't matches, with the mention element data the popup will be hidden.

-> By default, the `allowSpaces` property is disabled, and the space ends the mention control search.
+> By default, the `AllowSpaces` property is disabled, and the space ends the mention control search.

 In the following example, `allowSpaces` property is enabled and the filtering waits after the space action